Becky (2020 film): Critical response

 Dennis Harvey of Variety called the film an "over-the-top yet effectively taut thriller" and "Wilson's nimble half-brat, half-she-devil performance is key to our buying the basic premise, aided by solid supporting cast contributions.
 James grows less intimidating the more dialogue he's given in an otherwise trim script by marital duo Ruckus and Lane Skye."
 Jordan Mintzer of The Hollywood Reporter wrote: "Becky tends to work best when it revels in the blood-splattered set pieces of its script (written by Ruckus Skye, Lane Skye and Nick Morris), going that extra mile and a half in the gore department (special effects makeup was by Karlee Morse) to create some truly disgusting moments, albeit ones that are laced with a grim sense of humor."

 Sequel

-A sequel, The Wrath of Becky, had its world premiere at South by Southwest (SXSW) on March 10, 2023.
+A sequel, The Wrath of Becky, had its world premiere at South by Southwest (SXSW) on March 10, 2023, with Wilson returning in the eponymous role.